 - Use the battery until the charge is depleted. - Recharge the battery completely before using it.
-You can see whether the battery is fully charged from the battery-status icon in the Windows notification area. - Always use power management features such as power-saving modes when you are away from your computer.
+You can see whether the battery is fully charged from the battery status icon in the Windows notification area. - Use power management features such as power-saving modes whenever necessary.